 7AA.
 Lending institution (Act s.
 131A), classes of body prescribed

-For the purposes of the definition of lending institution in section 131A of the Act, the class consisting of bodies, other than bodies referred to in paragraphs (a), (b) and (c) of that definition, that provide loans to persons in order to assist those persons to purchase a dwelling is prescribed.
+For the purposes of the definition of lending institution in section 131A of the Act, the class consisting of bodies, other than a body referred to in paragraph (a) of that definition, that provide loans to persons in order to assist those persons to purchase a dwelling is prescribed.

 [Regulation 7AA inserted in Gazette 25 Jun 1996 p.
-2920.]
+2920; amended in Gazette 18 Nov 2014 p.
+4325.]

 7A.
 Application for assistance from Home Buyers Assistance Account, form of (Act s.
 131L(1))